williamsayo/williamsayo/README.md

 -   👯 I’m looking to collaborate on full-stack applications and user-focused digital products
 -   🤝 I’m open to knowledge exchange around DevOps and cloud infrastructure
 -   📫 How to reach me: williamsayo44@gmail.com
--   ⚡ Fun fact: I transitioned into software development from a background in architecture—bringing a strong design-thinking mindset into the way I build digital products
+-   ⚡ Fun fact: I transitioned into software development from a background in architecture bringing a strong design-thinking mindset into the way I build digital products

 ---